 The sound of feedback, when someone hugs you or gets too close to your hearing aid can be distracting and painful.
 This anti feedback program recognises feedback and filters it out without distorting other high frequency sounds.

 This tinnitus relief program generates soothing sound to distract you from the annoying symptoms of tinnitus.

-This app allows you to use your smart phone as a remote control for your hearing aids.
-You can easily and discretely change the programs or volume to suit your needs.
+This app allows you to use your smartphone as a remote control for your hearing aids.
+You can easily and discreetly change the programs or volume to suit your needs.
 You can also change the volume of one hearing aid without changing the other, ideal if you need to listen to a person sitting next to you in a restaurant.
 This app needs the Phone Clip accessory.

 Do not spend hundreds of pounds without getting a second opinion from us.

 If you are looking at this page then it is likely that an audiologist has suggested that you purchase this particular hearing aid, so is this the best model for you?